 Additionally, there are so many different types of press releases out there.
 What works for one agency and one industry would seem totally bonkers for another.

 However, as long as you incorporate all the basics mentioned above and you have an eye for design and flow, your press release will kick butt, even without a template.
 It helps to have a great tool to use when distributing press release materials (we can think of one but we won't mention it because that would be gauche).

 Really, the best way to learn about how to format a press release is by observing how the professionals do it.
 Who do you admire in the communications space, and how are they telling their story?

 There's something to be said for not doing it just like everyone else.
 Having your press releases just be a carbon copy of every other press release out there is a good way to make your readers' eyes glaze over.

 There's just something unpleasant about opening a document and just seeing a wall of plain text.
 There's certainly a time and a place for it, but the majority of press releases don't have to be boring in order to be informative.

 Some of our favorite clients take a distinct and unique approach to their newsrooms and press releases.
-They take bold risks and turn their clients' news releases, product launches, and CSR initiatives, into something that truly stands out.
+They take bold risks and turn their clients' news releases, product launches, brand announcements, and CSR initiatives, into something that truly stands out.

 And lastly, remember that for every press release guideline or tradition, there are a hundred people successfully breaking the rules, thinking outside the box, and distrubuting awesome press releases that win coverage.